o-ran-sc/it-dep/smo-install/README.md

 ## Installation flavours and configurations
 Directory "smo-install/helm-override" contains different flavours of installations.
 One of these flavours can be used for the installation.

 Each directory inside "smo-install/helm-override" contains a onap-override.yaml file.
-It controlls the configuration of the ONAP components. and oran-override.yaml controlls the configuration of the O-RAN(NONRTIRC/SMO) components.
+It controls the configuration of the ONAP components. and oran-override.yaml controls the configuration of the O-RAN(NONRTIRC/SMO) components.

 Any number of flavours can be created each flavour can have its own configuration.
 It should follow the same structure as the default flavour.